dhis2/dhis2-java-client/README.md

 ### Get response message

-The various metadata object save and update methods return an instance of `MetadataResponse`, which holds information about the operation, such as status, HTTP status, HTTP status code and a message describing the outcome.
+The various metadata object save and update methods return an instance of `ObjectResponse` which holds information about the operation, such as status, HTTP status, HTTP status code and a message describing the outcome.

 ```java
 ObjectResponse response = dhis2.saveMetadataObject( "dataElements", dataElement );